 Overall, the approach taken in this assessment was both learning- and results-oriented and focused on both strategic and operational issues.
-Informed by theory of change analysis, contribution analysis, and gender analysis, the consultant carried out the assignment using mixed qualitative methods, with extensive consultations with stakeholders inside GAC and in URC-recipient institutions as well as in the broader sustainable finance and gender space.
+Informed by theory of change analysis and contribution analysis, the consultant carried out the assignment using mixed qualitative methods, with extensive consultations with stakeholders inside GAC and in URC-recipient institutions as well as in the broader sustainable finance and gender space.